Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Preliminaries

-The difference of formulas between PCTL and PCTL$^*$ is very clear: a well-defined formula of PCTL is definitely a well-defined PCTL$^*$ formula, however, the inverse is not necessarily true.
-The semantics of PCTL$^*$ path formulas are defined, over $\M$, as follows
+The difference between PCTL and PCTL$^*$ is very clear: a well-defined PCTL formula is definitely a well-defined PCTL$^*$ formula.
+However, the inverse is not necessarily true.
+The semantics of PCTL$^*$ path formulas over $\mathcal{M}$ are defined as follows: